 Today, there are 80 acres immediately surrounding the farm, which is home to about 500 head of cattle.
 The family extended its operation and purchased a farm in Loma, Colorado, near Grand Junction.
 That location boasts 500 acres and is home to approximately 2,000 cattle, the farm is operated by Sherrie Staheli’s brother.
 She loves visiting the farm in Colorado, she said, because it’s beautiful, more rural and away from the noise.

-They began to realize that people were “losing touch with agriculture and they wanted to provide a way for the younger generation to appreciate it more,” Sherrie Staheli said, “so approximately 14 years ago, the farm started hosting fourth-graders from the area to show them where their food comes from.
-The Washington County Extension office (of University of Utah) runs the program and the farm enjoys hosting it.”
+They began to realize that people were “losing touch with agriculture and they wanted to provide a way for the younger generation to appreciate it more,” Sherrie Staheli said, “so in 2003, the farm started hosting fourth-graders from the area to show them where their food comes from.
+The Washington County Extension office (of Utah State University) runs the program and the farm enjoys hosting it.”

 When it comes down to it, every person can trace their life back to a farm so visiting the Staheli Family Farm brings back that nostalgia, Sherrie Staheli said.